pmb59/bioconductor-ci-validator/README.md

 # Bioconductor package CI validator

-Build and check with Docker lastest Bioc version a list of packages cloned from GitHub.
+Build and check a list of packages from existing GitHub repositories, using Docker latest Bioc version.

-Before pushing upstream.